I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 Often, I reached for a pair of paddles to keep up.
 If another swimmer mentioned my use of cheating with the paddles and flippers, I remarked about my hip replacement surgery last year.
 The truth however, was that I was in one of life’s deep ruts.
 My Dad passed away and I was selling his house.
 My children were grown and had their own lives.
 My wife, an amazingly upbeat and caring spouse was fit and looked decades younger than her age, but I was mired in a fog of anxiety and depression.

 Nearing the end of the hour and fifteen minutes of back and forth, we covered 3,000 yards.
 Miraculously, at some point, my mind calmed a bit, and all imagined problems melted away.

-“You’ve been sand bagging Bob,” said Grant the coach.
-His words stung.
+“You’ve been sand bagging Bob,” teased Grant the coach.
 He was not complementing my speed.
 He was commenting on my laziness.
 If you ranked humans by the effort they expended, I thought to myself– I had slipped to the middle.
 My best years were behind me.
 Somedays I didn’t give a shit.
 But then again, somedays being mediocre bothered the hell out of me.

 Our lane leader, Roger, went to the U.S. Masters Nationals each year.
 I admired him—not just for his talent, but because a year ago, he had donated one of his kidneys to save his thirty-year old son.

 He was a champion backstroker in his age group, and in a moment of stupidity, I challenged him to a sprint.
 Someone said “go!” , we dropped into the water, coiled up, sprang off the wall kicking upside down like lobsters fleeing a net.

 I thrashed across the surface.
 He glided through the water.